Getty Images

 Industry watchers see the takeover by a former Oracle exec as the precursor to merging with a broader software development portfolio at a larger company.

-The CEO that steered Docker Inc. past a company split in 2019 left this week and a former Oracle exec has taken the helm, according to the company.
+The CEO who steered Docker Inc. past a company split in 2019 left this week, and a former Oracle exec has taken the helm, according to the company.

-Following the 2019 split, Docker Inc. expanded its product line to include:
+After the 2019 split, Docker expanded its product line to include the following:

-Docker Inc. raised a $21 million series B round of funding in 2021 and a $105 million series C round in 2022, but also made multiple, sometimes unpopular, changes to product pricing and packaging in a bid to raise revenues.
+Docker Inc. raised a $23 million Series B round of funding in 2021 and a $105 million Series C round in 2022, but also made multiple -- sometimes unpopular -- changes to product pricing and packaging in a bid to raise revenues.

 Now, tech analysts see this week's CEO transition as a precursor to an acquisition of the software development vendor by a larger player, potentially one of the major cloud providers.